ibm-cloud-docs/vpc/pps-limitations.md

 * Private Path service supports providers and consumers in the same region.
 Currently, Private Path service does not support providers and consumers in different regions.
 * Providers may not update service endpoints once the Private Path service is created.
 If they want to change endpoints, they must create a new Private Path service.
 * Providers may only register a single domain per Private Path service.
 Creating a domain will create a DNS zone which is entirely managed by IBM DNS.
+To learn more, see [Register and Verify your Domain Name](/docs/vpc?topic=vpc-private-path-service-about&interface=ui#pps-domain-register-verify).
 * Private Path service supports TCP in datapath.
 Currently, Private Path service does not support UDP in datapath.

 ## Related links